lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal.md

 An administrator includes a user marked as system administrator or Brand Portal product administrator in [!UICONTROL Admin Console].
 An administrator can add and remove system administrators and users, define presets, send email to users, and view portal usage and storage reports.

+>[!NOTE]
+>
+>In Brand Portal, a user marked with the role of support administrator in [!UICONTROL Admin Console] has the same privileges as of a system administrator.

-An administrator can perform all tasks that an Editor can perform the following additional tasks:
+An administrator can perform all tasks that an Editor can perform.
+Following are the additional tasks that an administrator can perform:

 * [Manage users, groups, and user roles](brand-portal-adding-users.md)